FAA TRAINING

 There are many legal implications of flying/training in a N-Registered aircraft in the UK.

-It is therefore advisable your flight instructor holds both FAA and EASA licenses to comply fully with all applicable regulations before commencing training.
+It is therefore advisable your flight instructor holds both FAA and UK licenses to comply fully with all applicable regulations before commencing training.

 Please get in touch for more information